-4. 35.
-Monitor the implementation of, and compliance with, the Policy by lending agents, cash collateral managers, and principal Securities Opportunistic borrowers.
-Lending Strategies 5.36.
-All aspects of portfolio management including monitoring, trading, Lenumy Strategies analyzing, evaluating, performance relative to the appropriate benchmark, and selecting and contracting with managers
+Occupition Opportunistic 4.
+35. Monitor the implementation of, and compliance with, the Policy by lending agents, cash collateral managers, and principal borrowers.
+Securities Lending Strategies 5.
+36. All aspects of portfolio management including monitoring, trading, analyzing, evaluating, performance relative to the appropriate benchmark, and selecting and contracting with managers

-Investment Office Staff Program Responsible Party Responsibility Terminated Agency Pool Trust Level Portfolio Management 6.37.
-Ensure that program rebalancing and restructuring is performed as soon as practicable following the receipt of updated forecasted benefit payment cash flows from the CalPERS Actuarial Office.
+Investment Office Staff Program Responsible Party Responsibility Terminated Agency Pool Trust Level Portfolio Management 5.
+37. Ensure that program rebalancing and restructuring is performed as soon as practicable following the receipt of updated forecasted benefit payment cash flows from the CalPERS Actuarial Office.
 Plan Level & Asset Class Transition Portfolios Investment Servicing Division 38.
 Establish and maintain procedures regarding the use and monitoring of transition portfolios.
 Maintain control of the movement of cash and securities at the CalPERS Custodian.
-Role of Private Asset Class Board Investment Consultants Private Equity and Real Assets 39.
-For investment transactions within staff's delegated authority, staff will analyze the transaction and make the investment decision.
-40. For investment transactions exceeding staff's delegated authority, staff will analyze the transaction and provide a recommendation to the Committee.
-Gustody Management Investment Servicing Division 41.
-Notify the Custodian in writing of the appointment, suspension, or termination of any investment manager.
-42. Develop and recommend to the Committee the criteria and methodology for selection of the Custodian, consistenifyt with CalPERS' enterprise wide competitive solicitation and contracting procedures.
-43. Ensure that all original investment documents including deeds, titles, partnerships, and insurance contracts are safeguarded in accordance with the CalPERS enterprise wide Business Continuity Plan.
-Governance and Sustainability Strategy Sustainable Investment Program Global Equity 44.
-Support asset classes and program areas to integrate relevant sustainability and governance issues into investment, advocacy, and engagement decision making.
-45. Staff shall maintain a Total Fund-level Governance and Sustainability Strategic Plan approved by the Committee setting forth CalPERS' long-term objectives for the Strategy.
+Role of Private Asset Class Board Investment Consultants Private Equity and Real Assets 39.For investment transactions within staff's delegated authority, staff will analyze the transaction and make the investment decision.
+40.For investment transactions exceeding staff's delegated authority, staff will analyze the transaction and provide a recommendation to the Committee.
+Custody Management Investment Servicing Division Notify the Custodian in writing of the appointment, suspension, or termination of any investment manager.
+Develop and recommend to the Committee the criteria and methodology for selection of the Custodian, consistenifyt with CalPERS' enterprise wide competitive solicitation and contracting procedures.
+Ensure that all original investment documents including deeds, titles, partnerships, and insurance contracts are safeguarded in accordance with the CalPERS enterprise wide Business Continuity Plan.
+Governance and Sustainability Strategy Sustainable Investment Program Global Equity Support asset classes and program areas to integrate relevant sustainability and governance issues into investment, advocacy, and engagement decision making.
+Staff shall maintain a Total Fund-level Governance and Sustainability Strategic Plan approved by the Committee setting forth CalPERS' long-term objectives for the Strategy.
 Changes to the Strategic Plan require Committee approval.
-46. Obtain annual Committee approval of the Governance & Sustainability Principles 47.
-Execute all publically publicly traded company proxies and voting instructions in alignment with the Covernance & Sustainability. . , instructions in alignment with the Governance & Sustainability Principles
+Obtain annual Committee approval of the Governance &amp; Sustainability Principles Execute all publicallypublicly traded company proxies and voting instructions in alignment with the Governance &amp; Sustainability Principles